How to Maintain Work Life Balance When You're Growing Your Career

 Posted: June 04, 2015

-When you have career goals in mind, it’s all about putting in the hard yards.
-Whether it’s to get ahead, provide for your family or land a lucrative promotion, you find yourself coming in early, staying back late and coming into the office on weekends quicker than your friends can start to print your face on “missing person” milk cartons.
+Whether you’re working hard to get ahead, provide for your family, or land a promotion, you can find yourself getting to the office early, staying back late and even coming into the office on weekends.

-Thankfully, it’s possible to be both happy and productive.
+Although it might not always feel like it, it really is possible to strike a balance between productivity and personal well-being.
 Follow our Open Colleges guide to achieving your career dreams with focus while still leading a life you love.

 4. Get healthy